shelljs/shelljs/README.md

 # Shell.js - Unix shell commands for Node.js [![Build Status](https://secure.travis-ci.org/arturadib/shell.js.png)](http://travis-ci.org/arturadib/shell.js)

-**Why?** Because your JavaScript project needs a portable (Windows included) alternative to Unix shell scripts, and you don't want to learn yet another library(ies).
-No dependencies other than Node.js.
-No asynchronous callback hell.
-Just good old shell scripting.
+Shell.js is a portable (Windows included) implementation of Unix shell commands for Node.js.
+It can be used to eliminate your project's dependencies on Unix while still keeping its familiar and powerful syntax.

-Shell.js is [unit-tested](http://travis-ci.org/arturadib/shell.js) and battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js).
+The project is both [unit-tested](http://travis-ci.org/arturadib/shell.js) and battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js).

 ### Example